My Logo Design Process: How to Design a Logo in Three Phases

 Trust needs to be earned.

+My logo design process starts with trust.
 Every design project requires trust.
 However, trust needs to be earned.
 When approaching a logo, your client must trust you to create the best solution.
 This only happens when you keep the client’s business top of mind.
 They know their business best and want you to create designs that match their business goals.
-While this seems common sense, many graphic designers try hard to convince their clients to choose designs based on their personal preferences.
+While this seems like common sense, many graphic designers try hard to convince their clients to choose designs based on their personal preferences.
 You could argue that a client is coming to you for your logo design process and expertise and should trust that you know best.
 However, trust is a two-way street.
 All will be lost if you don’t clarify to your client that your goal is to help them with their business design challenges, regardless of personal preferences.

 The best designs come from using their knowledge of their business, combined with your expertise, experience, and skills – which is all a part of my logo design process.